 How Will Your Property Be Divided After Divorce?

 There is no mystery about how the courts would like to see your property divided.
 Their goal is a 50-50 split between the divorcing spouses.
 Of course, there are a lot of factors that come into play, which can make it difficult to achieve that fair goal.
 The role of a property division lawyer is to stand by your side to ensure you walk away from your marriage without losing what is rightfully yours.

 I take the time to listen to your story to better understand your financial situation and your goals.
-As an attorney, I am incredibly detail-oriented and will use my 30 years of legal experience to help my clients clearly separate marital assets and debts in order to come to an amicable property division agreement.
+As an attorney, I am incredibly detail-oriented and will use more than 30 years of legal experience to help my clients clearly separate marital assets and debts in order to come to an amicable property division agreement.

 Marital Property: Is Everything Subject To Division?